digao-dalpiaz/DzListHeader/readme.md

 `AllowResize: Boolean` = Enable/Disable columns moving (if false, Column.Sizeable doesn't matters)

 `AutoDrawTabbedText: Boolean` = When using AutoDrawTabbedText, you don't need to use objects or OnDrawItem.
-You may add itens to the ListBox with Tab dellimited to split columns.
+You may add items to the ListBox with Tab delimiter to split columns.
 In this case, you don't need to code to draw items.
-There is two methos available to use with tabbed text: AddItem (add item array, so the component automatically convert in tabbed text); GetArrayText (returns an array of requested index).
+There is two methods available to use with tabbed text: AddItem (add item array, so the component automatically convert in tabbed text); GetArrayText (returns an array of requested index).
 *You can still leave this property disabled and work with tabbed text, writing event OnDrawItem and using GetArrayText to read text of columns separated.*

 `ColorNormalCol: TColor` = Column background color